 For there, on the pillow of Christopher’s bed, was the remains of his crushed skull, with blood splashes up the walls behind and to the side of his bedhead.
-His face no longer existed in a recognisable form!
+His face no longer existed in a recognizable form!

 She screamed once, and fainted.
 The floor opened up beneath her and she fell into a living, sleeping hell of horrible possibilities and gut-wrenching pain.

 “Joy and suffering never leave us.
 Life is a long march with a heavy burden”.
+Patrick Jenkins.

 Sergeant Tony Delaney was worried.
 He’d been working with Inspector JohnJoe McNally since 1960, when they’d set up the Special Crimes Unit in a caravan out the back of Baggot Street Garda Station.
 They’d always worked very well together, mostly by working different cases, or working in parallel rather than in tandem.
 In that way, Delaney never felt overly-controlled or overshadowed by his boss; and McNally never felt insecure about the possibility of being undermined by his subordinate.
 They’d shared an assistant, Detective Una Gilligan, for the past two years.
 And Gilligan fitted in very well, because she never allowed either of her bosses to know what she did for the other one; and she never gossiped about any aspect of the simplest of cases.

-Detective Gilligan had opened the letter, four days ago, which informed them that they would be under the leadership of Inspector SB Glasheen, from Wednesday of that week, until further notice.
+Detective Gilligan had opened the letter, three days ago, which informed them that they would be under the leadership of Inspector SB Glasheen, from Wednesday of that week, until further notice.
 Nobody knew if Inspector McNally would survive the heart surgery that was planned for him at Jervis Street.

 But Inspector Glasheen had failed to turn up as yet, and now there was a special request from the Murder Squad to take on a new case in Wattling Town which had just been phoned in this morning.